-Objectives Related policies To protect and enhance existing employment sites.
+Ob jectives Related policies 1.
+To protect and enhance existing employment sites.
 BE1 2.
-To promote new business investment through improved BE2, BE3 infrastructure, facilities and networks that reflect modern modes of working.
-3. To encourage diversification in agriculture and land-based enterprise BE4, BE5 and investment in small-scale tourism.
+To promote new business investment through improved infrastructure, BE2, BE3 facilities and networks that reflect modern modes of working.
+3. To encourage diversification in agriculture and land-based enterprise and BE4, BE5 investment in small-scale tourism.
 4. To encourage energy efficiency in non-residential buildings.
 BE6 5.
 To allow small scale individual and community renewable energy BE7 projects.